jgoerzen/xbnet/doc/xbnet.1.md

 chat-timeout 60
 ```

-Note that UUCP protocol i adds 10 bytes of overhead per packet, so
+Note that UUCP protocol i adds 10 bytes of overhead per packet and xbnet adds 1 byte of overhead, so
 this is designed to work with the default recommended packet size of
-100.
+255.

 Then in `/etc/uucp/port`: